tomun/ClassBrowser/README.md

 'class' is a Class or Module name

 'switches' may be:
-  -h:   show help
+&nbsp;&nbsp;-h:   show help
-  -da:  show the all descendants of this class
+&nbsp;&nbsp;-da:  show the all descendants of this class
-  -di:  show the immediate descendants of this class
+&nbsp;&nbsp;-di:  show the immediate descendants of this class
-  -dn:  do not show the descendants of this class
+&nbsp;&nbsp;-dn:  do not show the descendants of this class
-  -m:   show the Modules included by this Class or Module
+&nbsp;&nbsp;-m:   show the Modules included by this Class or Module
-  -ma:  show all methods of this Class or Module
+&nbsp;&nbsp;-ma:  show all methods of this Class or Module
-  -mi:  show the instance methods of this Class
+&nbsp;&nbsp;-mi:  show the instance methods of this Class
-  -mc:  show the class methods of this Class
+&nbsp;&nbsp;-mc:  show the class methods of this Class
-  -mn:  do not show any methods of this Class or Module
+&nbsp;&nbsp;-mn:  do not show any methods of this Class or Module

 ## Command Line Example